kwtsangaf/takehometest1/README.md

 - use [MUI](https://mui.com/) as the layout library
 - MUI caters for the UI responsiveness
 - only load first 10 elements for each table to speed up the UI rendering
+- trimmed the coordinates of some pages for faster UI rendering
 - test is included for the data loading service